xavierchia/xavierchia.github.io/_posts/2022-05-16-operating-permissionless.md

 I acted without asking for permission.

-*Here's the story of how a tiny mindset shift unlocked a whole new world of opportunities.*
+*This tiny mindset shift unlocked a whole new world of opportunities for me.*

-Let's start with the following observation.
+It all started with the following observations:

 * There are people who always seek permission for everything.
 You know, the ones who even ask “Hey can I ask you a question?”.
 * And on the other hand, we have people who operate permissionless.
 Their maxim is that it's easier to ask for forgiveness than permission.

 Growing up in Germany, I was always a permission-first guy.
 But over the past two years, I’ve slowly come to realize that operating permissionless is *the* success secret no matter what your goals are.

-*Here’s an example.*
+*Here’s just one example.*

 A while back I got an idea by listening to the My First Million podcast.